-2. An employee requesting administrative leave due to death in the immediate family shall provide a statement to the immediate supervisor giving the name of the deceased and his or her relationship to the employee.
-The Human Resources Director may require proof of asuch family death such as a published obituary in a recognized newspaper upon the employee's returning to work.
+2. An employee requesting administrative leave due to death in the immediate family shall provide a statement to the immediate supervisor giving the name of the deceased and his or her the employee's relationship to the employee.
+The Human Resources Director may require proof of a family death such as a published obituary in a recognized newspaper upon the employee's return to work.